taragu/sharefile/README.md

     	./Server <port number>

 ####Start the Client
-Open the Makefile (sharefile/sharefileclient/Makefile), and edit line 20, 21, and 24 with the path of your qmake binary, then cd into the directory sharefile/sharefileclient
+Open the Makefile (sharefile/sharefileclient/Makefile), and edit line 20, 21, and 24 with the path of your qmake binary, then cd into the directory sharefile/sharefileclient\n
 Note: if you're running make in Qt Creator, PLEASE disable "shadow build"!
-(Go to Projects in the toolbar on the left, then uncheck the "Shadow Build" box).
+(Go to Projects in the toolbar on the left, then uncheck the "Shadow Build" box).\n

 	qmake -project
 	qmake sharefileclient.pro